Federal Air Marshal Service: Training

-Federal Air Marshals go through an intense, two-phase training program.
-The first phase of the program is a eight-week basic law enforcement course.
-This training is completed at the Federal Law Enforcement Training Center in Artesia, New Mexico; air marshals also receive follow-on training at the William J. Hughes Technical Center in New Jersey at the Federal Air Marshal Service Training Center.
-Their training is tailored to the role that the Federal Air Marshals will perform while on the job.
-Some of the subjects covered in this training include constitutional law, marksmanship, physical fitness, behavioral observation, defensive tactics, emergency medical assistance, and other law enforcement techniques.
+Federal air marshals go through an intense, two-phase training program.
+The first phase of the program is a twelve-week basic law enforcement course.
+This training is completed at one of two Federal Law Enforcement Training Centers: either Artesia, New Mexico, or Glynco, Georgia.
+Air marshals also receive follow-on training at the William J. Hughes Technical Center in New Jersey at the Federal Air Marshal Service Training Center.
+Their training is tailored to their role.
+Some of the subjects covered in this training include constitutional law, marksmanship, physical fitness, behavioral observation, defensive tactics, emergency medical assistance and other law enforcement techniques.
+On April 7, 2023, the first instructional textbook on aviation-specific tactics used by federal air marshals was published by CRC Press, Routledge.

 The second phase trains the candidates for tasks that they will be expected to carry out in the field.
-This training places an emphasis on perfecting the marksmanship skills of the candidates including active shooter-CQB/CQC tactics and close quarter defensive skills due to their obvious work area.
-This is a necessity of the job due to the tight confines of an aircraft, as well as the number of bystanders.
-Candidates who successfully complete this training will be assigned to one of 21 field offices, where they begin their missions.
+This training places an emphasis on perfecting marksmanship skills, including tactics for close-quarters combat and active-shooter situations, as well as close-quarters defensive skills.
+This is a necessity of the job due to both the confines of aircraft and the number of bystanders.
+Candidates who successfully complete this training are assigned to one of 20 field offices, where they begin their missions.

 Equipment

-Federal Air Marshals carry the following equipment:
+Federal air marshals carry the following equipment: